Syndrome-Flow Consistency Model Achieves One-step Denoising Error Correction Codes

 \section{Introduction}

 Error Correction Codes (ECC) play a central role in modern digital communications and have been essential in a wide range of applications, including wireless communication and data storage.
 The core task of an ECC decoder is to recover a message from a received signal corrupted by noise during transmission.
-Recently, inspired by the great success of deep neural networks in domains such as computer vision~\cite{he2016deep}, generative modeling~\cite{goodfellow2020generative, ho2020denoising, song2020score}, and natural language processing~\cite{vaswani2017attention, brown2020language}, neural network-based ECC decoders were introduced, which have been shown to be capable of improving the performance scores of conventional, problem-specific algorithms such as Belief Propagation (BP)\cite{richardson2002capacity} and Min-Sum (MS)\cite{fossorier1999reduced}.
+Recently, inspired by the great success of deep neural networks, neural network-based decoders were introduced, which are capable of improving the performance scores of conventional, problem-specific algorithms such as Belief Propagation (BP)~\cite{richardson2002capacity} and Min-Sum (MS)~\cite{fossorier1999reduced}.

 The existing neural decoders can be categorized into two groups.
-Early model-based approaches~\cite{lugosch2017neural,nachmani2019hyper,zhu2020learning,dai2021learning,kwak2022neural} achieved successful results by integrating neural networks into conventional decoding algorithms.
-However, their reliance on problem-specific structures can limit their applicability as a general-purpose decoder.
-To address this limitation and train a general-purpose decoder, model-free decoders enable the extension of a general neural bet architecture without prior knowledge of the decoding algorithm.
+Early model-based approaches~\cite{lugosch2017neural,nachmani2019hyper,zhu2020learning} achieved successful results by integrating neural networks into conventional decoding algorithms.
+However, their reliance on problem-specific structures can limit the applicability as a general-purpose decoder.
+To address this limitation, model-free decoders enable the extension of a general neural network architecture without prior knowledge of decoding algorithms.
 While the early proposals applying fully connected neural net architectures~\cite{gruber2017deep,cammerer2017scaling,kim2018communication} could lead to overfitting, the preprocessing techniques that utilize magnitude and syndrome vectors~\cite{bennatan2018deep} have been effective in reducing the error.
 These improvements have led to efficient transformer-based decoders~\cite{choukroun2022error}, which leverage the self-attention mechanism to improve the numerical performance on short block codes.
-The auto-regressive method in transformer-based decoders has been improved in several recent works~\cite{choukroun2024foundation, choukroun2024learning}.
-Notably, the recent work by \cite{parkcrossmpt} integrates cross-attention between magnitude and syndrome, resulting in the state-of-the-art performance in the decoding task.
+The transformer-based decoders have been improved in several recent works~\cite{choukroun2024foundation, choukroun2024learning}.
+Notably, the recent work by~\cite{parkcrossmpt} integrates cross-attention between magnitude and syndrome, resulting in the state-of-the-art performance in the decoding task.